nealvis/c64_samples_kick/parameters/README.md

 All the assembler code in this directory is written for Kick Assembler and in general the setup outlined in the [main repository README.md](../README.md)

 ## Strategies Considered
-To show the different parameter passing strategies, the parameters.asm file includes a function that needs three parameters in order to do its job of printing a character some where in first 5 rows of the screen.
+The parameters.asm file includes multiple subroutines that all do the same thing which is print a single character at an x and y location on the screen.
+Each subroutine uses a different method to pass get the 3 required pieces of information to the routine.
-1. The row at which the char will appear (only 0-5)
+1. The x location (row) at which the char will appear (only 0-5)
-2. The col at which the char will appear (0-39)
+2. The y location (col) at which the char will appear (0-39)
 3. The character to print on the screen

-This function is reproduced a number of times, each time with a different way to pass the parameters to it.
-The following different strategies for this function are:
+This multiple subroutines include one for each of the following methods to get their parameters:
 - Registers Only:                   All parameters passed in registers
 - Function defined parameter block: Single global parameter block for function params
 - Code Modification:                Caller modifies subroutine code (yes self modifying code)